This article describes:

 Second, establish if participants mean the same thing by their labels

-We might be inclined to select all 7 categories containing the word 'America', and hit 'Standardize' with a sense of achievement and delight.
+We might be inclined to select all seven categories containing the word 'America', and hit 'Standardize' with a sense of achievement and delight.
 But first, we need to make sure the distinct categories we're about to merge are similar enough to become one.

 Two options for approaching this include looking more closely at the category labels and the cards in each category, and checking the agreement score after we've created a standardized category.
 The first is more subjective, and involves your own insights and decisions, and the second gives you a hard figure.
 Both approaches complement the other.

-Check the Agreement score of your standardized categories
+Check the agreement score of your standardized categories

 The agreement score tells you the agreement level between included participants on the cards that belong in each category.
 Beside the agreement score, you can see the number of participants included in that score.

-A perfect agreement score is "โ€”", which is what you'll see before standardizing as each category has been created by one person and therefore an agreement score does not make sense in that situation.
+A perfect agreement score is "—", which is what you'll see before standardizing as each category has been created by one person and therefore an agreement score does not make sense in that situation.
 People tend to agree with themselves!

 Once you standardize a category, check the agreement score to get an objective assessment of how similar the groupings are.
-Agreement scores from .8 and over means that 80% of participants in the new category agree with the grouping.
-This is a good standard.
+In the example below, we can see that the agreement score for standardizing “City info” and “City information” is 68%.

 Your standardized categories will be displayed in the Standardization grid, so you can clearly see how often each card appears in the category you've created.